cardigan1008/LegoFuzz-tutorial/docs/source/evaluation.rst

   $ tree /artifact/bugs/testcases

-In each bug directory, ``"orig.c"`` is the seed program, ``"case.c"`` is Creal-produced program, ``"reduced.c"`` is the reduced bug-triggering test program, and ``"removed.c"`` is the reduced ``"case.c"`` by removing unnecessary functions.
+In each bug directory, ``"orig.c"`` is the seed program, ``"case.c"`` is LegoFuzz-produced program, ``"reduced.c"`` is the reduced bug-triggering test program, and ``"removed.c"`` is the reduced ``"case.c"`` by removing unnecessary functions.
 For some bugs, the filenames maybe a bit different but you should be able to know their purposes from the filenames.

 Below we provide a set of scripts to extract information from `/artifact/bugs/bug_stat.json`.